techgrounds/techgrounds-CurtPolo/02_NTW_1/NTW-05.md

 ### Ervaren problemen
 I have no admin access to the network so I am using Cisco Packet Tracer.

+I also had to use other ways to display my public IP address on packet tracer compared to how I would in real life.

 ### Resultaat
 1. To find my public IP address I used https://www.whatismyip.com/ , but also tested out the CLI option command: **"nslookup myip.opendns.com resolver1.opendns.com"**